astorfi/astorfi.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: During my career, I worked on many different projects.
 Below you see the selected ones.
 I created <strong>case studies</strong> to clarify the details for each.
+You WILL SEE REPEATED PROJECTS AS THEY WERE <strong>TAGGED BY CATEGORY</strong>.
 nav: true
 nav_order: 3
 display_categories: [Computer Vision, Generative AI, Recommender Systems, Ethical AI, Large Language Models, Healthcare]